-As mentioned above, the model in Fig. \ref{fig:sizes} assumes SMGs are described by a single homogenous optically-thick dust cloud.
-In order to compare how the effective radius of SMGs varies with the luminosity-to-mass ratio, we overlay the derived results of the 122 AS2UDS sources which have 870$\mu$m size information and at least one SPIRE detection.
-We split the sources by radius into four bins, as the error on the effective radius is $\sim$2$\times$ smaller than on the luminosity-to-mass ratio values.
-We observe a trend of decreasing radius with increasing luminosity-to-mass ratio.
-The fall-off in radius with increasing luminosity-to-mass ratio for SMGs is comparable to the \cite{2013scoville} model, indicating that the dust emission from our SMG sample is consistent with a homogenous and homologous population of centrally-illuminated dust clouds.
-The scatter we observe could partly be due to variation of profiles in the clouds.
+As mentioned above, the model in Fig.~\ref{fig:sizes}b assumes SMGs are described by a single homogeneous optically-thick dust cloud.
+In order to compare how the effective radius of SMGs varies with the luminosity-to-mass ratio, we overlay the results derived for the 122 AS2UDS sources which have 870$\mu$m size information and at least one SPIRE detection.
+We split the sources by radius into four bins to assess the broad trends.
+We see an overall trend of decreasing dust continuum size with increasing luminosity-to-mass ratio.
+The observations broadly agree with the ratio of size to $L/M_{ISM}$ in the \cite{2013scoville} model, suggesting that the dust emission from our SMG sample is, on average, consistent with a homogeneous and homologous population of centrally-illuminated dust clouds.
+The scatter we observe could partly be due to the variation of profiles in the clouds.

-We note the structure of the dust clouds in SMGs did not necessarily have to follow this trend, as mentioned in the previously, some studies have claimed ``clumpy" structure of the star-forming regions \citep{2011swinbank,2011danielson,2013memendez}.
+We note the structure of the dust clouds in SMGs did not necessarily have to follow this trend: some studies have claimed ``clumpy" structure of the star-forming regions in SMGs \citep{2011swinbank,2011danielson,2013memendez}.
 If the structure of dust clouds in the SMGs was indeed ``clumpy", the radial extent of the emission would be higher for a given luminosity-to-mass ratio.
-Thus, from their far-infrared emission, SMGs appear to behave as a sample of sources with very similar structures where the emission is consistent with a central source (starburst) illuminating a surrounding dust/gas reservoir with relatively similar sizes, densities and profiles.
+Thus, from their far-infrared emission, SMGs appear to, on average, behave as a sample of sources with very similar structures where the emission is consistent with a central source (starburst) illuminating a surrounding dust/gas reservoir with relatively similar sizes, densities and profiles.